Adjuvant therapy: Treatment provided in addition to the primary treatment.

-Fosamax®: Also known as alendronate, Fosamax® is a drug that has been shown to increase bone mass and decrease the number of spine and hip fractures.
-It is used to prevent and treat osteoporosis.
+Fosamax®: Also known as alendronate, Fosamax® is a drug that has been shown to decrease the number of spine and hip fractures.
+It’s used to prevent and treat osteoporosis.

 Gynecologist: A doctor who specializes in the care and health of the female reproductive organs.